rannof/E2ReviewTool/README.md

 # E2ReviewTool
-### ElarmS Review Tool - Review ElarmS E2 log files
+### ElarmS Review Tool - Review ElarmS log files
 Elarms is an Earthquake Early Warning System (EEWS), developed at Berkeley Seismological Lab (http://seismo.berkeley.edu/).
-E2ReviewTool is aimed to help in reviewing ElarmS E2 module performenses, comparing results to a catalog file.
+E2ReviewTool is aimed to help in reviewing ElarmS or EPIC E2 module performenses, comparing results to a catalog file.
 The tool allows a visual inspection of the events location and parameters including their evolution with time.
 Created by Ran Novitsky Nof (ran.nof@gmail.com), 2015 @ BSL